Buying Tips

 Damage during shipping?

-Current tyre condition?
+Current tyre and brake condition?

 Repairs done after arriving in your country?